Best Way To Sell Prints Of Your Artwork

 Local Gift Shops

-Another way to have your art seen locally is by selling your work in local gift shops and other small businesses that support local artists.
+Another way to see your art locally is by selling your work in local gift shops and other small businesses supporting local artists.

 Many local shops support local artists and other small businesses.
 Take some time to find small businesses that sell similar products and build relationships with the owner.